AdguardTeam/AdGuardHome/HACKING.md

  *  Don't use underscores in file and package names, unless they're build tags or for tests.
 This is to prevent accidental build errors with weird tags.

- *  Don't write code with more than four (**4**) levels of indentation.
+ *  Don't write non-test code with more than four (**4**) levels of indentation.
     Just like [Linus said], plus an additional level for an occasional error check or struct initialization.

+    The exception proving the rule is the table-driven test code, where an additional level of indentation is allowed.

  *  Eschew external dependencies, including transitive, unless absolutely necessary.